Testura/Testura.Code/README.md

 - `Statement` - Helpers for regular statements and expressions, for example declare and assign a variable or invoke a method.
 - `Builders` - Currently we have two builder - One class builder and one method builder.
 These have the highest  abstraction and are easy to use.

-For more details, check out the wiki.
+For more details, check out the wiki: [https://github.com/Testura/Testura.Code/wiki](https://github.com/Testura/Testura.Code/wiki)

 ## Examples